Hospital Staffing Committees - Working Together for Paient Care

 January 1, 2025

-• Hospitals must submit final staffing plans to DOH and annually thereafter.
+• Hospitals must submit final 2025 staffing plans to Department of Health (DOH) and annually thereafter.

 July 1, 2025

-• Hospitals must begin tracking staffing plan compliance monthly.
+• Urban/system hospitals must begin tracking staffing plan compliance monthly.

 January 31, 2026